Missionary's Downfall Cocktail Recipe

 Tasting Notes

-“This cocktail proved once again that I really love pineapple in tiki drinks.
+Kendall’s Take: “This cocktail proved once again that I really love pineapple in tiki drinks.
 The sweetness of the fruit pairs so well with rum, and the mint was a refreshing addition.
 My only qualm with this recipe was how the bits of blended mint got stuck in my teeth.
-When we make this again (and I’m sure we will), I would swap out the blended pineapple for fresh pineapple juice and ask Alex to either blend up the mint a bit more or filter it out.
+When I make the Missionary’s Downfall again (and I’m sure I will), I would swap out the blended pineapple for fresh pineapple juice and either blend up the mint a bit more or filter it out.
 I like a nice smooth sip so I can enjoy the flavors without the pesky chunks.”

 Recipe